Qual é a diferença entre sangramento de implantação e menstruação?

 Neste artigo:

-Vídeos selecionados para Sangramento na gravidez
+Video picks for Sangramento na gravidez

 What is implantation bleeding?

 When you ovulate, one of your ovaries releases an egg into your Fallopian tubes.
-If you have unprotected sex up to three days before or within 24 hours of this release, there's a chance that the egg could become fertilised with sperm.
+If you have unprotected sex up to three days before or within 24 hours of this release, there's a chance that the egg could become fertilised with esperma.
 Implantation bleeding can occur in very early pregnancy when the fertilised egg attaches to the uterine lining.

 "Implantation is when the fertilised egg is embedding into the wall of the womb, which usually happens around the time your period would have been due," explains Amina Hatia, midwifery manager of the UK gravidez and baby loss charity Tommy's.
 "Sometimes this leads to very light spotting known as implantation bleeding."